 It started off as a casual shoot at a location we do not frequent.
 The night was filled with relentless mosquitos and the wet, muddy terrain made it even worse.
 It was also my first time seeing such large numbers of Golden-spotted Tiger Beetles, yellow Lynx Spiders, Swamp Eels and Crickets, all within a straight ~150-200m walk.
 Regardless of the sheer number of common subjects that night, it was a wonderful opportunity to practice and get improvement shots….until we spotted something amazing, something that kept us busy for a good hour or so.
-Well, before that and as always, here is a quick summary of the shots that night.
+But before that, here are some other arthropods we came across.

 Disclaimer: Locations for macro shoots would not be disclosed to protect the arthropods from poaching.

 Tiger beetles are these cool metallic beetles with crazy huge jaws.
 If you stroll along any of our nature parks, chances are high that you will see tiger beetles on the ground, however, they are so skittish in the day that its near impossible to get close.
 Thankfully for us, we can safely admire and photograph them at night when they are more cooperative.
 Usually we would spot one or two individuals, but in this particular location, the numbers were crazy, easily 50 or more.
 Check out some of the shots below!